jezzsantos/saastack/README_DERIVATIVE.md

 > We would normally run these storage integration tests in CI periodically.

-### Kurrent (formerly EventStoreDb)
+### Docker

-If using `KurrentEventStore`...

 > You only need to perform this step once

+You will need to install docker to run certain kinds of integration tests against certain local/cloud infrastructure components.
+For example, all
+`Integration.Persistence` tests.

 Install [Docker Desktop](https://docs.docker.com/desktop/)

-[TestContainers](https://dotnet.testcontainers.org/) are used to create a Kurrent event store docker container specifically for the tests.
+We use [TestContainers](https://dotnet.testcontainers.org/) to create containers specifically for the tests.

 ## Azure Local Development